 Since 2014, abandoned mobile homes have been left to rot away at De Anza Cove, creating an eyesore for residents and visitors alike.
 It is also creating an environmental hazard as some of the remaining mobile homes are laden with asbestos and other hazardous chemicals.

-Mission Bay RV Resort is Ready to Clean This Up!
+Mission Bay RV Resort is Cleaning This Up!

 On July 13, 2022, the California Coastal Commission approved the Coastal Development Permit (CDP).
-This CDP will allow Mission Bay Resort to move forward with:
+Mission Bay Resort is almost completed the project, including:

 What Took So Long?